A geometric multiscale model for the numerical simulation of blood flow in the human left heart: A 3D fluid dynamics model of the left heart

-Equation \eqref{d_LA_sep_var} introduces some simplifications since -- differently from the LV -- we are not considering the LA fibers' direction nor the solution of a suitable EM model.
+Eq. \eqref{d_LA_sep_var} introduces some simplifications since -- differently from the LV -- we are not considering the solution of a suitable EM model.
 We make these assumptions in order to model the LA displacement in all those cases in which this might not be available as input data: cases in which an EM model is available for the LV only (as in this case) or imaging data given for the LV solely.
-As a matter of fact, imaging data routinely acquired in diagnostic exams are commonly focused on the LV, thus CFD simulations are carried out on this chamber only, discarding the effects of the overhead atrial flow.
+As a matter of fact, imaging data routinely acquired in diagnostic exams are suitable for reconstructing only the LV as a 3D domain, while in most cases the LA is only visible through single 2D images unsuitable for a 3D reconstruction.
+Thus, CFD simulations are usually carried out on the LV only, discarding the effects of the atrial flow.
 This extension procedure can hence be used to fill the missing data and to perform numerical simulations on the whole left part of the heart.

 To compute $g_\text{LA}(t)$, we consider the LH volume time-derivative and we express it through the Reynolds transport theorem (RTT) \cite{kundu} as